Compete with others and we become bitter. Compete with ourselves and we become better.

 Why did you continue after purple belt?

 Definitely.
 I have competed at length in combat fighting sports.
-Sport rules are there for good reason, and yet, they create serious problems when it comes to martial arts being effective in real world situations, and for self-defense.
+Sport rules are there for good reason.
+And yet they create serious problems when it comes to martial arts being effective in real world situations, and for self-defense.

 Have you seen this happen?